Website visitors often do not buy on their first visit to a site.

 - showcase an incentive based on the content in the abandoned cart to encourage a repeat visit and conversion.

-There are many remarketing solutions on the market: Criteo, AdRoll, Google, etc. They all work the same way: when visitors visit an e-commerce site, the remarketing service provider puts a cookie on their computer with the products viewed and/or placed in a cart (e.g.: blue Nike sport shoes).
-When the visitors go to a partner website affiliated with the remarketing provider, the site’s server reads the cookie, recognises that they visited the e-commerce site and displays an ad for blue Nike sport shoes.
+There are many remarketing solutions on the market: Criteo, AdRoll, Google, etc. They all work the same way: when visitors visit an ecommerce site, the remarketing service provider puts a cookie on their computer with the products viewed and/or placed in a cart (e.g.: blue Nike sneakers).
+When the visitors go to a partner website affiliated with the remarketing provider, the site’s server reads the cookie, recognizes that they visited the e-commerce site and displays an ad for blue Nike sneakers.

 How effective is remarketing via advertisements at fighting shopping cart abandonment?